Six-Day War: Israeli invasion

 During the late afternoon of 5 June, the Israelis launched an offensive to encircle Jerusalem, which lasted into the following day.
 During the night, they were supported by intense tank, artillery and mortar fire to soften up Jordanian positions.
 Searchlights placed atop the Labor Federation building, then the tallest in Israeli Jerusalem, exposed and blinded the Jordanians.
 The Jerusalem Brigade moved south of Jerusalem, while the mechanized Harel Brigade and 55th Paratroopers Brigade under Mordechai Gur encircled it from the north.

 A combined force of tanks and paratroopers crossed no-man's land near the Mandelbaum Gate.
 Gur's 66th paratroop battalion approached the fortified Police Academy.
-The Israelis used bangalore torpedoes to blast their way through barbed wire leading up to the position while exposed and under heavy fire.
+The Israelis used Bangalore torpedoes to blast their way through barbed wire leading up to the position while exposed and under heavy fire.
 With the aid of two tanks borrowed from the Jerusalem Brigade, they captured the Police Academy.
 After receiving reinforcements, they moved up to attack Ammunition Hill.

 The Jordanian defenders, who were heavily dug-in, fiercely resisted the attack.
 All of the Israeli officers except for two company commanders were killed, and the fighting was mostly led by individual soldiers.
 The fighting was conducted at close quarters in trenches and bunkers and was often hand-to-hand.
 The Israelis captured the position after four hours of heavy fighting.
 During the battle, 36 Israeli and 71 Jordanian soldiers were killed.
 Even after the fighting on Ammunition Hill had ended, Israeli soldiers were forced to remain in the trenches due to Jordanian sniper fire from Givat HaMivtar until the Harel Brigade overran that outpost in the afternoon.

 The 66th battalion subsequently drove east, and linked up with the Israeli enclave on Mount Scopus and its Hebrew University campus.
 Gur's other battalions, the 71st and 28th captured the other Jordanian positions around the American Colony, despite being short on men and equipment and having come under a Jordanian mortar bombardment while waiting for the signal to advance.

 At the same time, the IDF's 4th Brigade attacked the fortress at Latrun, which the Jordanians had abandoned due to heavy Israeli tank fire.
-The mechanized Harel Brigade attacked Har Adar, but seven tanks were knocked out by mines, forcing the infantry to mount an assault without armoured cover.
+The mechanized Harel Brigade attacked Har Adar, but seven tanks were knocked out by mines, forcing the infantry to mount an assault without armored cover.
 The Israeli soldiers advanced under heavy fire, jumping between rocks to avoid mines and the fighting was conducted at close quarters with knives and bayonets.

 The Jordanians fell back after a battle that left two Israeli and eight Jordanian soldiers dead, and Israeli forces advanced through Beit Horon towards Ramallah, taking four fortified villages along the way.
 By the evening, the brigade arrived in Ramallah.
 Meanwhile, the 163rd Infantry Battalion secured Abu Tor following a fierce battle, severing the Old City from Bethlehem and Hebron.